-DPM Tharman at the Opening Ceremony of the Ministerial Conference on Diabetes
+DPM Tharman Shanmugaratnam at the Opening Ceremony of the Ministerial Conference on Diabetes

-DPM Tharman delivered a speech at the Opening Ceremony of the Ministerial Conference on Diabetes on 26 November 2018 at the Grand Copthorne Waterfront Hote
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at the Opening Ceremony of the Ministerial Conference on Diabetes on 26 November 2018 at the Grand Copthorne Waterfront Hotel.

 Mindset Shifts, Innovation and Partnerships in the War on Diabetes